GoogleChrome/lighthouse-ci/docs/configuration.md

 ##### `storage.sequelizeOptions`

 Additional raw options object to pass to [sequelize](https://sequelize.org/v4/).
 Refer to the [sequelize documentation](https://sequelize.org/v4/) for more information on available settings.

+##### `storage.sqlMigrationOptions.tableName`

+Use a different Sequelize table name.
+Default: `SequelizeMeta`.
+Refer to the [sequelize migrations documentation](https://sequelize.org/v4/manual/tutorial/migrations.html#migration-storage) for more information.

 #### `psiCollectCron`